From: Virginia Paleoconservative [Email him]

 Having been an observer of National Review for years now it is becoming more evident that their business and readership model is failing.
 For many weeks now this haughty publication has been soliciting its readers for funds to keep it going.
 Considering the largely negative responses to the solicitation articles, NRO’s irritating appeal is not resonating with their readers.

-when the person they attacked most for entering the 2016 presidential race is not any of the Democrat Party candidates but Donald Trump who appears to be a strong immigration patriot.
+It is also a sad commentary on NRO when the person they attacked most for entering the 2016 presidential race is not any of the Democrat Party candidates but Donald Trump who appears to be a strong immigration patriot.
 The crude hit piece by one of NRO’s newer writers, Kevin Williamson, barely mentions Trump’s positions, but is instead a character assassination that stoops to name calling: Witless Ape Rides Escalator, June 16, 2015.

 James Fulford writes: The thing that strikes me about this is that these fundraising appeals allow comments.
 Our readers may want to try explaining to NR what it's doing wrong.